Student Tax Myths and Tips

 - If you have a job that pays in tips, make sure to include that into your income since that is considered taxable income.
 Any other odd jobs that are paid by in cash are also considered taxable income.

 - Unlike scholarships that go toward paying tuition, scholarships that go toward paying room and board are not tax-exempt, so make sure to count that as your income.
 Learn more about scholarship income and taxes.

 - ROTC subsistence allowances for those who are in training are tax-exempt.
 Active duty pay, however, is taxable income.
 Things like pay received during advanced camp during the summer would fall under the category of active duty pay.

-- If you received any income on your investments, including interest earned from a savings account or a CD at a bank, you must report that as income.
+- If you received any income on your investments, including interest earned from a savings account, you must report that as income.

-- If you are a graduate student, there might be some tax breaks for you just like there are for undergraduate students.
+- If you are a graduate student, there might be some student tax benefits for you just like there are for undergraduate students.

 More Tax Information for Students

 Want to save some money?
 Read about money saving tips for college students as well as many other savings tips for any occasion or situation.

 Find student tax information including an overview of student tax breaks.

 Use our free tax tools to calculate taxes or determine eligibility for certain tax credits.